aiaiaikkk/ComfyUI-Curve/README.md

    - Connect input image and mask (optional)
    - **Double-click the node** to open the color grading popup window
    - In the popup, you'll see three color wheels for shadows, midtones, and highlights
+   - **Color wheel operation techniques**:
+     - Normal click and drag: Set positive saturation (enhance colors)
+     - **Hold Shift key and drag**: Set negative saturation (desaturation effect)
+     - Wheel indicator colors: White circle = positive saturation, Gray circle = negative saturation
+   - **Saturation sliders**: -100 to +100 range
-   - Drag the center point in each wheel to adjust hue and saturation for that region
+     - Positive values: Enhance color saturation in that region
+     - Negative values: Reduce color saturation in that region (toward grayscale)
+     - -100: Complete desaturation of that region to grayscale
-   - Use the luminance slider below each wheel to adjust brightness for that region
+   - Use luminance sliders to adjust brightness levels for each region
+   - Select blend mode to control how colors are applied
-   - Adjust blend mode and overall strength to control how the effect is applied
+   - Adjust overall strength to control effect intensity
-   - The preview window updates in real-time, showing exactly what you'll get
+   - Preview window updates in real-time, showing exactly what you'll get
    - When finished, click **Apply** in the popup window and parameters will automatically sync to the node

+4. **Histogram Analysis Real-time View**:
+   - Add Histogram Analysis node to your workflow
+   - Connect input image
+   - **Double-click the node** to open histogram analysis popup
+   - View real-time histogram display in the popup window
+   - **Channel switching**: Click RGB, R, G, B buttons to switch between different channel histograms
+   - **Statistics viewing**: View detailed data like mean, median, standard deviation in the popup
+   - **Pixel distribution analysis**: Observe histogram peaks and distribution to understand image characteristics
+   - Histogram updates in real-time as input image changes

+5. **Levels Adjustment Real-time Preview**:
+   - Add PS Levels node to your workflow
+   - Connect input image and mask (optional)
+   - **Double-click the node** to open levels adjustment popup
+   - In the popup window you'll see levels adjustment interface with histogram background
+   - **Three-point control adjustment**:
+     - Left slider: Adjust black point (input shadow range)
+     - Middle slider: Adjust gamma value (midtone brightness)
+     - Right slider: Adjust white point (input highlight range)
+   - **Output levels adjustment**: Set output black and white point range
+   - **Auto functions**:
+     - Click "Auto Levels" button to automatically optimize image contrast
+     - Click "Auto Contrast" button for intelligent contrast enhancement
+   - All adjustments display effects in real-time in the preview window
+   - When finished, click **Apply** in the popup window and parameters will automatically sync to the node

-4. **Popup Preview Interface Common Operations**:
+6. **Popup Preview Interface Common Operations**:
    - **Zoom in/out preview**: Use mouse wheel or +/- buttons in the popup
    - **Pan preview**: Hold middle mouse button and drag in the popup
    - **Compare with original**: Hold spacebar in the popup to view original image, release to return to adjusted effect